Pommaq/amdgpu-fancontrol-python3.7/README.md

 # amdgpu-fancontrol-python3.7
-This is a WIP python fancontrol script for automatically controlling the fans for amd graphicscards. some features are missing due to it's early status. it has currently been tested on an R9 380 (4gb) and a Radeon hd4870 Planned features are:
+This is a WIP python fancontrol script for automatically controlling the fans for amd graphicscards.
+I wrote this since Linux didn't control the fans on my R9 380 natively.

+Some features are missing due to it's early status. it has currently been tested on an R9 380 (4gb) and a Radeon hd4870 Planned features are:
   * Automatic card detection
     - automatic detection of max and min speeds